openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

 At the completion, you will be prompted to press `enter` if you want to continue the setup script (oref0-setup).
 If you don't have time to run the setup script (a fresh install of setup script can take about an hour to run), then you can cancel and come back to it later.
 Regardless of your answer, you should now return to [the Setup Script section](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#run-oref0-setup) for finishing step 4.

+Now that you have a wifi connection to your rig, you can log in to it using